yaramostafa/Software-Task/README.md

-# Data Processing Pipeline with Dynamic Expression Parsing
+# Data Ingestion and Processing Engine with Django Integration

 This repository contains a Python implementation for processing and transforming data records based on configurable arithmetic and regex-based equations.
 It uses a custom Lexer, Parser, and Interpreter to evaluate mathematical and logical expressions (Regex) dynamically.